blockcypher/eth-docs-old/source/index.html.md

 curl is a tool to transfer data from or to a server, using one of the supported protocols (DICT, FILE, FTP, FTPS, GOPHER, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, POP3, POP3S, RTMP, RTSP, SCP, SFTP, SMB, SMBS, SMTP, SMTPS, TELNET and TFTP).
 The command is designed to work without user interaction.
 ```

-In these docs you'll find everything you need to leverage BlockCypher for your Ethereum applications.
+In these docs you'll find everything you need to start working with Ethereum with BlockCypher.
 For now, you'll see cURL examples for interacting with the Ethereum blockchain, but we'll add SDK examples as we support them.

 ### Section Summaries